traefik/traefik/docs/configuration/api.md

 ### Authentication

-You can defined the authentication like that:
+You can define the authentication like this:

 ```toml
 defaultEntryPoints = ["http"]